thillRobot/ros_workshop/module10/tutorial10_using_moveit.md

 Install the Franka Robot Description Package (because tutorial said so...)

-I am not sure this is needed.
+I think this is only needed if you are using one of Franka Emikas robots
 ```
 sudo apt-get install ros-melodic-franka-description
 ```

 Install `ros_industrial` to use the aubo_arm package from [AuboRobot](https://github.com/AuboRobot/aubo_robot) (because they said so...)
-I am not sure this is needed.
+I think this is only needed if you are going to complile the aubo package.
 ```
 sudo apt install ros-$ROS_DISTRO-industrial-core
 ```